ArchiveBox/ArchiveBox/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-Please fill out the following information, feel free to delete sections if they're not applicable or if long issue templates annoy you :)
+Please fill out the following information, feel free to delete sections if they're not applicable or if long issue templates annoy you.
--->
+(the only required section is the version information) -->

 #### Describe the bug